 The Jaeger-LeCoultre Reverso is a watch with immense history, can you tell us a bit more?

 The Reverso was invented for the British troops who were stationed in India, back in the early 1900’s.
 In their free time they loved to play polo.
-Since the game of polo is kind of a rough game, they didn’t want the crystals of their precious timepieces to be broken and thus they requested a solution to Jaeger-LeCoultre. (more about the history of the Reverso here)
+Since the game of polo is kind of rough, they didn’t want the crystals of their precious timepieces to be broken and thus they requested a solution to Jaeger-LeCoultre.

 Did this history play a significant role in your decision to buy?

 No. The history about the relation to polo is a nice extra, however I find it really impressive that Jaeger-LeCoultre has manufactured the Reverso in more or less unaltered design, for more then eighty years.
 That’s what makes the Reverso a classic that easily holds up next to the Rolex Submariner.
 And when you think of it, the Reverso is actually one of the “oldest” classics that is still available today.

 I’ve liked the Jaeger-LeCoultre Reverso case since the first time I saw it.
 OK, it took me a second try to find out which model really befitted my wrist and taste, however the overall design just works sublime I think.
 One of the things with the Reverso, no matter which model, is that it offers so much more that you could expect, based on a first glance.

 Now I’ve owned my Reverso 1931 for some years and I still enjoy looking at it in yet another angle, seeing other details.
 For instance look at the lugs, which are strong, thick, long, masculine and just a bit downward sloping and thus making the Reverso comfortable on the wrist.

 Is the 1931 Tribute an icon that will endure the test of time do you think?